mate-academy/react_static-list-of-posts/README.md

 - create all required types in `./src/types/`;
 - prepare `posts` by adding a `user` and `comments` to each `post` (each comment has a `postId`);
 - split the `App` into components based on given CSS blocks;
+  - styles from `App.scss` should be moved to separate files, as well.
+E.g.: `PostList.scss`;
 - `List` components should take an array of corresponding objects and render one `Info` component per object;
 - `Info` components should take one object and render its data.